-Francesca Zambello has been awarded the Chevalier des Arts et des Lettres by the French government for her contribution to French culture and the Russian Federation’s medal for Service to Culture.
-Other honors for her work include three Olivier Awards from the London Society of Theaters and two Evening Standard Awards for Best Musical and Best Opera.
-She has also received the award for Best Company Achievement.
-She was awarded twice the French Grand Prix des Critiques for her work at the Paris Opera.
-She has received the Medallion Society Award from the San Francisco Opera recognizing 30 years of work for the company.
-Other awards include Best Production in Japan, the Palme d’Or in Germany, the Golden Mask in Russia and the Helpmann Award in Australia.
+She has been named a Chevalier des Arts et des Lettres by the French government and a Knight with the Order of the Star of Italy, and she is a recipient of the Russian Federation’s Arts Medal.
+Other honors include three Olivier Awards from the London Society of Theatres and two Evening Standard Awards.
+She has twice received the French Grand Prix des Critiques for her work at the Paris Opera.
+She also received the Medallion Society Award from San Francisco Opera, recognizing 30 years’ of directing and leadership work for the company.

 An American who grew up in Europe, Ms. Zambello speaks French, Italian, German, and Russian.
-She attended Moscow University in 1976 and graduated cum laude from Colgate University in 1978.
-She has also served as an adjunct professor at Yale University.
-Zambello began her career as an Assistant Director to the late Jean-Pierre Ponnelle.
-Francesca Zambello lives in New York with her wife, Faith Gay, a founding partner at Selendy and Gay, and step-son, Jackson.
+She attended Moscow University in 1976 and graduated cum laude in 1978 from Colgate University, where she also holds an honorary doctorate.
+She has taught at Yale University, The Juilliard School and Indiana University.
+Zambello lives in New York City, Washington, DC and Cooperstown, NY with her wife, Faith Gay, a founding partner at Selendy & Gay, and their son, Jackson.